bamlab/dev-standards/react-native/react/enable-overflow-android.mo.md

 ![With uncle](../../assets/withUncle.png)

-Notice how the `uncle` component is transparent: you probably don't want to hide the part of `neighbour` that is at the same level as the top of the `child`.
-We added `marginTop: OVERLAP_HEIGHT` to preserve the original vertical layout of `parent` with respect to `neighbour`.
+Notice how the `child` if positioned right at the top of its `uncle`.
+We didn't want to hide the part of `neighbour` that is at the same level as the top of the `child`, so the background color of the `uncle` is set to transparent.
+In `parent`'s style, we added `marginTop: OVERLAP_HEIGHT` to preserve the original vertical layout of this component with respect to `neighbour`.

 - The last step is to make sure that the child will be rendered on top of the parent.
 The easiest way it to call the child just before the end of the `uncle`.
-That way you don't have to deal with `zIndex`:
+That way you don't have to deal with `zIndex` properties:

 ```jsx
 render () {